About the Gardens

 Secretary: Dot Borton

 For a nominal one-time membership fee of thirty dollars plus a plot fee of thirty five dollars per plot, anyone can reserve their own plot and start the growing process.
-Each individual plot of land is 900 square feet.
+Each individual plot is 30ft x 30ft.
 Get out here and grow!